biga-codes/System-Resource-Monitor-/README.md

 This project was part of my **exploration of Linux command-line tools, Bash scripting, and basic email notifications using mailutils and SMTP**.

-This is a simple Bash-based system resource monitoring script that tracks CPU, memory, and disk usage on a Linux system (tested on Ubuntu/WSL)
-The script sends email alerts when any of these resources exceed predefined thresholds.

 ## About